 - Reinvest at least 1 percent of the endowment into community and renewable energy solutions, including community development financial institutions and revolving loan funds.
 Feedback on allocation will be provided by campus stakeholders working through the Committee on Investor Responsibility.

 Fossil Fuel Corporations violate countless health, safety, and environmental regulations, the burdens of which are usually borne by low-income communities and communities of color.
 Swarthmore Mountain Justice strives to work in solidarity with communities on the frontlines of fossil fuel extraction, burning, transportation, and waste.
-The fossil fuel industry is also one of the primary culprits of the climate crisis and corrupts our political system with incredible financial power.
+The fossil fuel industry is also one of the primary culprits of the climate crisis and corrupts our political system with incredible financial influence.
 A large-scale divestment movement not only cuts into that financial power, but it also affects these companies on a political and moral level.
 We refuse to stand by while our school invests in the destruction of communities by deadly fossil fuels and climate change.